 |What Do My Seed Need for Good Germination?|

-In a word, seed need the correct soil temperature, moisture, humidity and light to germinate.
+In a word, seeds need the correct soil temperature, moisture, humidity and light to germinate.
 Supplying these requirements correctly is not too difficult, but it is necessary.
-Let us look at supplying these needs in a little more detail.
+In fact, you can use tools like the Park Seed Bio Dome Seed Starter series to help control these factors.
+It's very popular and can give you a real leg up.
+That being said, let us look at supplying these needs in a little more detail.

 1. Correct Temperature – When you think about it, it makes perfectly good sense that different seed would require different temperatures; after all, you would not expect a tropical seed adapted to a uniformly warm-to-hot environment to thrive in cool temperatures!
 In general, few plants germinate at sustained temperatures below 40° F. or above 104° F., although short exposures to these extremes will not harm them.